 Course participants engage with Berman Institute faculty from the Johns Hopkins University’s world-renowned schools of medicine, public health, nursing, and arts & sciences.
 BI2 faculty represent the Berman Institute’s five areas of focus: biomedical research and discovery, ethics of clinical practice, public health ethics and health policy, and global health ethics and research.

 Registration is now open for the Summer (June 2014) program.
-Early registration is advised.
 Eligible JHU employees may use Tuition Remission to enroll.

 Five week-long courses are are offered during the weeks of June 9-13 and 16-20, 2014.
 Each course meets for 5 days, 3 hours/day.
-A day-long course on Clinical Ethics Consultation is also offered this year on Friday, June 6th.
 Participants may enroll in one or more courses, with multi-course discounts available.
 A certificate of completion will be issued for each completed course.

 9:00 am to 12:00 pm